MihaelaBr/portfolio/c_mainproject2.md

 		<header class="major">
 			<h2>Brief Overview</h2>
 		</header>
-		<p>This is a Sales Pipeline Dashboards project for a Cloud Services company called Cloud Office, where I work at.
+		<p>This Sales Pipeline Dashboards project was initially prepared for a client.
+The C-level executives and the manager of the Sales team needed Dashboards to follow the leads currently in the pipeline along with hystorical data with conversion rate.
 All company data and any PII is edited out.</p>
 	</div>
 </section>